Pennsylvania Turnpike/Interstate 95 Interchange Project

-The project filled a gap in I-95 left by the cancellation of the Somerset Freeway in New Jersey, making the highway a continuous route between Philadelphia and New York City and completing the highway from Miami, to the Houlton–Woodstock Border Crossing in Maine.
-Following the opening of the first two ramps, I-95 was redirected eastward along the Pennsylvania Turnpike to the New Jersey Turnpike.
+The project filled a gap in I-95 left by the cancellation of the Somerset Freeway in New Jersey in the 1980s.
+It completes the highway from Miami to the Houlton–Woodstock Border Crossing in Maine, and makes it a continuous route between Philadelphia and New York City.
+After the first two ramps opened, I-95 was redirected eastward along the Pennsylvania Turnpike to the New Jersey Turnpike.
 I-295 was extended from its former northern terminus at U.S. Route 1 (US 1) in Lawrence Township, New Jersey, west and south across the Scudder Falls Bridge along the former section of I-95 to the Pennsylvania Turnpike.